By Alan Earls

 But that only means that more experienced individuals -- even those with limited storage experience -- can carve themselves a niche in more senior storage positions.
 Specifically, says Licari, if you have other well-honed IT skills and] can demonstrate your ability to provide leadership, training, or mentoring, your value will go up significantly, even if your SAN knowledge is incomplete or your storage basics are a little rusty.

 "Of course it is still important that you make efforts to strengthen your own skills," says Licari.
-The point, though, is that by helping to provide the broader IT experience and maturity which storage functions desperately need, you can
+The point, though, is that by helping to provide the broader IT experience and maturity which storage functions desperately need, you can leverage all your skills sets in an area that is extremely hot.

 "Be ready to go with the growth," says Licari, "If you are aggressive and well put together you are going to find yourself on the fast track."